MrGmo/MrGmo/README.md

 ### Hello there!
 My name is Guillermo Aguilar. 👋 🤓

 I'm a Full Stack Software Engineer out of Austin, Texas.
-I'm currently finishing my computer engineering degree and working at 100Devs.
-I have a deep interest in AI and a proven track record of creating the best products possible for our clients.
+I have a deep interest in AI and a desire to leverage technology to build a brighter and more equitable future for everyone.
+Connect with me!

 ## My Skill Set
 <table><tr><td valign="top" width="33%">